sajee05/Obsidian/Notes/05 Prelims/AR Questions/POLITY QUESTIONS.md

 3. What are the qualifications of SC judges?
 Minimum and Maximum age of SC judge? ©
 4. How many times has the number of SC judges increased in Indian polity?
 6 times including last in 2019
 5. How is the CJI appointed?
-6. How are judges of SC/HC appointed?
+6. H**ow are judges of SC/HC appointed?
 What is the constitutional provision?
-What is the evolved understanding based on three judges’ cases?©
+What is the evolved understanding based on three judges’ cases?©**
 7. What is the composition of collegium for SC/HC judge appointment and HC judge transfer? ©
 8. Who is the initiator of SC/HC judge appointment process?
 Can president initiate it too? (link) (CJI for SC judges and CJ of HC appointment/transfer and judges HC transfer